swills/cirrina/NOTES.md

 * Finish writing tests
 * Allow using `mdo` instead of `sudo`, see [mdo](https://man.freebsd.org/cgi/man.cgi?query=mdo&sektion=1&apropos=0&manpath=FreeBSD+15.0-CURRENT)
 * Remove in memory "cache", Lists, or replace with eko/gocache (v3 or v4)
-* Convert all usages of strconv.Atoi to strconv.ParseInt and strconv.Itoa to strconv.FormatInt
 * Add setting for maximum disk/iso size and check them during upload
 * Check that we have enough space for a disk/iso before allowing upload
 * Make sure iso, nic, disk switch are uniform, ie, take same args for all funcs